Netflix made waves recently with the announcement of a new logo.

 Companies can learn a lot from Netflix’s big win here.

 It’s not that their existing wordmark logo is bad or going anywhere.
-It’s that the company recognized that they might be able to boost brand recognition and portray a more digitally grown-up image if they crafted a logo that was better suited for the avenues through which their audience engages them: the icon on their smartphone, the profile photo next to their Facebook status updates, the avatar next to their tweets.
+It’s that the company recognized that they might be able to boost brand recognition and portray a more digitally grown-up image if they crafted a brand identity that was better suited for the avenues through which their audience engages them: the icon on their smartphone, the profile photo next to their Facebook status updates, the avatar next to their tweets.